-The Department of Physical Therapy offers group advising seminars for prospective students to hear about prerequisite information, the application process, and evaluation criteria.
+The Department of Physical Therapy offers group advising seminars for prospective students to learn and ask questions about prerequisite information, the application process, and evaluation criteria.
 Individual application status information is not available at these sessions.
 Sessions are held in the Applied Health Sciences Building, 1919 W. Taylor.
 See http://ahs.uic.edu/physical-therapy/events.
 No appointment is required.
 An optional tour is included.
-You may also contact Mollie Rose at mhrose@uic.edu.
+You may also contact Erin Fagan at efagan@uic.edu.